andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 class.
 In this class, the method __parse__ contains the logic to convert the identified token into the sequence of commands that will be executed in the interpreter.

+### Adding new token to the Tokenizer

+- Step 1: Add the new reserved word into the list of reserved words (`eu.gricom.interpreter.basic.tokenizer.ReservedWords.java`) and the token file (`eu.gricom.interpeter.basic.tokenizer.TokenType.java`).
+- Step 2: Verify that the BASIC tokenizer (`eu.gricom.interpreter.basic.BasicLexer.java`) can process the added new tokens and reserved word.

 ## Main Classes